-- assets and liabilities are translated at period-end exchange rates prevailing at the reporting date - income and expenses are translated at monthly average exchange rates
+- assets and liabilities are translated at period-end exchange rates prevailing at the reporting date - income and expenses are translated at monthly average exchange rates h) Share-Based Compensation

 Exchange differences arising on translation of foreign operations are transferred directly to exchange difference on translation of foreign operations in other comprehensive loss.
 These differences are recognized in profit or loss in the period in which the operation is disposed of.